prashantraina33-spec/-Sales-Performance-Dashboard-2023-/README.md

 # Sales Performance Dashboard (2023)

 ## 📊 Overview
-This Power BI dashboard analyzes sales performance, targets, and customer insights.
+This Power BI dashboard provides a detailed analysis of sales performance, target achievement, and customer behavior for 2023.
+It combines KPIs, trend analysis, and category-level insights to help track business performance and identify gaps.
+Power BI dashboards present data in a single interactive view for decision-making

 ## 🎯 Objectives
 - Compare actual revenue vs target